 - Next, add the coarsely ground spices to the pot.Toast the spices for another minute.

-- Add the chopped tomatoes next along with turmeric and red chilli powder.Cook for 3-5 minutes or till you see oil separating on sides of the pan.Add the potatoes next, mix together, reduce heat to low and cover the pot.Let cook covered for 8-10 minutes till the potatoes are almost 70% cooked.
-Remove the lid.
+- Add the chopped tomatoes next along with turmeric, kashmiri red chilli powder and chilli flakes.Cook for 3-5 minutes or till you see oil separating on sides of the pan.Add the minced meat next, break down with mixing spoon and mix together with spices.
+Reduce heat to low and cover the pot.Let cook covered for 10-15 minutes till you see that the water of the mince has nicely separated.

-- Garnish with chopped cilantro and serve warm with flatbreads & salad.
+- Garnish with chopped cilantro and serve warm with flatbreads, rice, pav etc & salad.